 Since 2004, there has been a rapid expansion in life-prolonging systemic treatment options for patients with metastatic castration-resistant prostate cancer (mCRPC).
-1 More recently, these systemic treatments, including docetaxel, abiraterone and enzalutamide, have been evaluated earlier in the disease course, in patients with metastatic castration-sensitive prostate cancer (mCSPC) demonstrating significant improvements in both progression-free survival (PFS) and overall survival (OS).2-6 However, the toxicity profiles of these agents raise some concerns about the generalizability of these treatments.
-6-8
+More recently, these systemic treatments, including docetaxel, abiraterone, and enzalutamide, have been evaluated earlier in the disease course, in patients with metastatic castrationsensitive prostate cancer (mCSPC), demonstrating significant improvements in both progression-free survival (PFS) and overall survival (OS).2-6 However, the toxicity profiles of these agents raise some concerns about the generalizability of these treatments.6-8

 The androgen receptor-axis-targeted therapy (ARAT), apalutamide, is the fourth agent to demonstrate efficacy for patients with mCSPC.
-The phase III TITAN trial compared the addition of apalutamide to ADT versus ADT alone, demonstrating a significant improvement in both radiographic PFS [hazard ratio (HR): 0.48 (95% confidence interval, CI: 0.39-0.60), p<0.001] and OS [HR: 0.65 (95% CI): 0.53-0.79, p<0.0001]. ^{9,10} This benefit was seen irrespective of volume of metastatic burden, in keeping with the volume-independent benefits demonstrated with abiraterone and enzalutamide. ^{2,3,6} In addition, a tolerable toxicity profile was also demonstrated in the TITAN trial with grade 3/4 adverse events (AE) occurring in 49% of patients, as compared to 42% in those treated with ADT alone. ^{9,10}
+The phase 3 TITAN trial compared the addition of apalutamide to ADT vs. ADT alone, demonstrating a significant improvement in both radiographic PFS (hazard ratio [HR] 0.48, 95% confidence interval [CI] 0.39-0.60), p<0.001) and OS (HR 0.65, 95% CI 0.53-0.79, p<0.0001).
+This benefit was seen irrespective of volume of metastatic burden, in keeping with the volume-independent benefits demonstrated with abiraterone and enzalutamide.
+In addition, a tolerable toxicity profile was also demonstrated in the TITAN trial, with grade 3/4 adverse events (AE) occurring in 49% of patients, as compared to 42% in those treated with ADT alone.

 With improved efficacy and a tolerable toxicity profile, the use of apalutamide may be the preferred systemic therapy for patients with mCSPC.
-However monthly costs for apalutamide are estimated at upwards of \$3,000 per patient, necessitating the demonstration of cost-effectiveness prior to recommendation.
-The objective of this study was to conduct a cost-utility analysis (CUA) of apalutamide in combination with ADT (apalutamide+ADT), in comparison to ADT alone, from the perspective of the publicly funded Canadian healthcare system.
+However, monthly costs for apalutamide are estimated at upwards of \$3000 per patient, necessitating the demonstration of cost-effectiveness prior to recommendation.
+The objective of this study was to conduct a cost-utility analysis of apalutamide in combination with ADT (apalutamide+ADT), in comparison to ADT alone, from the perspective of the publicly funded Canadian healthcare system.